gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * `file()`
 * `dir()`

-### TestNGOptions.useDefaultListeners
+### `TestNGOptions.useDefaultListeners`

 We deprecated the `useDefaultListeners` property in org.gradle.api.tasks.testing.testng.TestNGOptions as Gradle now always generates test results in XML format for TestNG based Tests and enabled the HTML report generation for TestNG by default.

 ## Potential breaking changes

+### `DependencyReportTask` and `DependencyInsightReportTask` no longer fail when dependencies cannot be resolved

+Previously, these tasks types would fail if one or more dependencies could not be resolved.
+Now, they no longer fail and instead display the failed dependencies in the appropriate place in the output.

-### DependencyInsightReportTask (e.g. dependencyInsight) throws better exception on bad configuration
+### `DependencyInsightReportTask` throws better exception on bad configuration

 Previously, when the task's configuration was invalid a `ReportException` would be thrown when the task started to execute.
 For consistency with other tasks, it now throws a `InvalidUserDataException`.